Improve the effectiveness of your website.

 A simple one, but very important.

-If you have overly large images in your posts and pages it’s going to affect your rankings.
+If you have overly large images in your posts and pages, it will affect your rankings.

-WordPress makes it really easy to embed images in your posts and pages, but if you don’t optimise for web correctly, your load times will suffer and visitors will bounce off your pages if they are having to wait too long for things to load.
+WordPress makes it really easy to embed images in your posts and pages, but if you don’t optimise for web correctly, your load times will suffer, and visitors will bounce off your pages if they have to wait too long for things to load.

-We don’t all have photoshop, but there are lots of free, freemium and premium plugins and services that you can use to go through your site images and compress them.
+We don’t all have Photoshop, but there are lots of free, freemium, and premium plugins and services that you can use to compress your site images.

 Some apps to try are: